Battle of Bronkhorstspruit: Background

+Successive British governments debated colonial policy over the next couple of decades, but despite repeated calls from administrators for the forced merger and federalisation of the southern African states under British control, a hands-off, anti-expansion policy remained in place.
+The discovery of diamonds in 1867 and gold in 1873 changed this thinking; rather than viewing south Africa as too complex and costly, the British saw the potential for an economic boom.
+Along with other socio-political factors, this led to the annexation of Griqualand West in 1873, and the South African Republic in 1877.

-Transvaal had a population of around 36,000 to 45,000 Boers, mostly spread around the countryside on their farms, and around 5,000 British settlers.
+The Transvaal region had a population of around 36,000 to 45,000 Boers, mostly spread around the countryside on their farms, and around 5,000 British settlers.
 Pretoria, the capital, had a population of roughly 2,250.
 The majority of the Boer population opposed the annexation, and considered the British to be an occupying force.
 The Boers sent political delegations to London in 1877 and 1878, but on both occasions their pleas to reverse the annexation were rejected.
-By the end of 1879 the elimination of the Zulu and Bapedi threats had removed any tolerance that the majority of the Boer population may have had for the protective presence of British troops and administrators in the Transvaal.
+By the end of 1879 British defeats of the Zulu and Bapedi, both of which had previously raided in the region, eliminated them as significant threats to the Boers.
+As a result, the majority of the Boer population no longer saw the need for the protective presence of British troops and administrators in the Transvaal.
 Demonstrations were held against what was seen as an unjustifiable and unnecessary occupation.
-By March 1880 the election of a new Liberal Government in London, known to oppose the annexation, had quieted unrest in the Transvaal.
-However Prime Minister William Ewart Gladstone, concerned with Irish and other issues, had informed the Boer leaders that the British Empire would not relinquish the Transvaal.
+By March 1880 the election of a new Liberal government in London, known to oppose the annexation, had quieted unrest in the Transvaal.
+However, Prime Minister William Ewart Gladstone, concerned with Irish and other issues, informed the Boer leaders that the British Empire would not relinquish the Transvaal.
 As a result, the Boer leadership began to prepare for an insurrection.

 Prelude

 In November 1880, following the directive of the British colonial administrator, Colonel Owen Lanyon, a local magistrate in Potchefstroom (roughly 95 miles south-west of Pretoria) seized a wagon from a Boer, Piet Bezuindenhout, for alleged non-payment of taxes, and put it up for auction.
-An armed party of a hundred Boers, led by Piet Cronjé, arrived in support of Bezuindenhout and reclaimed the wagon, returning it to Bezuindenhout.
-This led Lanyon to mobilise men from the Pretoria garrison to arrest the Boers, but when it became clear that he did not have sufficient men to deal with the growing threat of a general uprising, he made the decision to recall men from outlying garrisons, to concentrate his strength in Pretoria while he waited for reinforcements from Natal.
+An armed party of a hundred Boers, led by Piet Cronjé, arrived in support of Bezuindenhout and reclaimed the wagon.
+This led Lanyon to mobilise men from the Pretoria garrison to arrest the Boers, but when it became clear that he did not have sufficient men to deal with the growing threat of a general uprising, he decided to recall men from outlying garrisons, to concentrate his strength in Pretoria while he waited for reinforcements from Natal.
 In all, he had around 1,800 regular troops spread around the Transvaal region to protect British interests, primarily composed of the 94th Regiment of Foot and the 2nd Battalion, 21st Regiment (Royal Scots Fusiliers).
-Roughly 700 of these were centred in Pretoria, with the rest stationed in the smaller towns of Rustenburg, Lydenburg, Marabastad, Standerton and Wakkerstroom.
+Roughly 700 of these were centred in Pretoria, the rest being stationed in the smaller towns of Rustenburg, Lydenburg, Marabastad, Standerton and Wakkerstroom.